 After Reconstruction, Congress Abolishes D.C.’s Government

 Washington, D.C. is the ancestral home of the Nacotchtank people, also known as Anacostans.
-After British colonists violently drove them out of their land, it became part of Maryland and Virginia.
+After British colonists drove them out of their land, it became part of Maryland and Virginia.
 In 1790, both of these states ceded the territory to establish the District of Columbia as the capital of the United States.
 At the time there were about 3,000 people living in D.C.—too few to become a state—and white men who owned property in D.C. continued to vote in either Maryland or Virginia as they had before.

 Starting in the early 19th century, Congress established a series of different government models that allowed voters to elect some local leaders while stripping them of their previously-held right to vote for president or elect voting members of Congress.
 Then in the 1870s, Congress stripped D.C. of its local representation too.
-White congressmen didn’t want newly-enfranchised black men running the nation’s capital.

-During Reconstruction, black Americans made up about a third of D.C.’s population.
-Once black men won the right to vote in local D.C. elections in 1867, they quickly established themselves in the city’s local government.
+During Reconstruction, Black Americans made up about a third of D.C.’s population.
+Once Black men won the right to vote in local D.C. elections in 1867, they quickly established themselves in the city’s local government.
 Congress responded by dismantling that government through new laws in 1871 and 1874 that gave the president—whom D.C. residents still couldn’t vote for—the sole power to appoint D.C. leaders.
 The president could consult with Congress when appointing these leaders, but because D.C. voters couldn’t elect voting members of Congress, they had no way to influence these decisions.

 John Tyler Morgan, a former Confederate soldier who joined the U.S. Senate in 1877, was explicit about this intent.
 He said Congress had “to burn down the barn to get rid of the rats…the rats being the negro population and the barn being the government of the District of Columbia.”